w3c-fedid/FedCM/src/proposal.md

 ![](static/mock38.svg)

-The Delegation-oriented Model is very compelling as an end-state for WebID because it solves both tracking problems.
+The Delegation-oriented Model is very compelling as an end-state for FedCM because it solves both tracking problems.
 Because it does, it doesn't have any unintended tracking consequence.

 Because it is **consequence-free**, we expect it to be **permission-less** (the best permission is the one that isn't needed) and comparably better for users with formulations that impose on the user to make a determination on the consequences of being tracked.